digitalcytometry/ecotyper/README.md

 Minimum number of states in ecotypes : 3
 ```

-The ecotypes with less cell states that indicated in this field will be
+The ecotypes with less cell states than indicated in this field will be
 filtered out.

 ### 4.4.
 The command line